johnbenedictcastillo/bscsA/pastoral-tonga/README.md

     * This project only can scan limited image of raw food dishes.

 * Describe the possible solutions
+    * This project can use buttons in order to show description of each dishes.
     *
 * Evaluation Criteria
     *